OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - SLA-based commercial support directly from the developers  [TODO: Link to OpenNebula.pro]

+- :ref:`Integrated tab in Sunstone <commercial_support_sunstone>` to access OpenNebula Systems professional support

+(\*) *Because OpenNebula leverages the functionality exposed by the underlying platform services, its functionality and performance may be affected by the limitations imposed by those services.*

+-  *The list of features may change on the different platform configurations*
+-  *Not all platform configurations exhibit a similar performance and stability*
+-  *The features may change to offer users more features and integration with other virtualization and cloud components*
+-  *The features may change due to changes in the functionality provided by underlying virtualization services*

 [TODO: This info should go to Platform Notes]